Hua Chenyu: Super Boy

-In 2013, shortly before graduating from conservatory, Hua entered the casting for the television talent contest Super Boy, which was produced by Hunan TV.
+In 2013, shortly before graduating from the conservatory, Hua Hua entered the casting for the television talent contest Super Boy, which was produced by Hunan TV.
 On his first appearance to the audience, he sang his original "Lyricless Song" that gave him the label of being like a "Martian" for his unique expression.
 Two of the three judges considered him to be odd or crazy, but after the third judge Laure Shang asked him a few questions and sang a lyricless duet with him, she said "he is a genius!" because "he knew intuitively how to express emotions through music".
 Due to the recommendation of Laure Shang and his performance of "The Kill", Hua made it past the first round of audition.
 He later sang with Laure Shang the song "The Star" in the final round on September 27, 2013.
-Chenyu Hua won the 2013 "Super Boy" contest.
+Hua Chenyu won the 2013 "Super Boy" contest.

-After the competition, Hua was signed to the Chinese record labels EE-Media, where the most of the Super Boy and Super Girl contestants are linked.
+After the competition, Hua was signed to the Chinese record label EE-Media, where most of the Super Boy and Super Girl contestants are linked.
 His debut single "Me and Myself" was released in September 2013.
 Hua also took part in the Super Boy Tour with other contestants, in which they toured eleven major Chinese cities.

 2013–2014: First Mars Concert and debut album Quasimodo's Gift

 Chenyu Hua went to Italy and Spain to film for the TVN reality show "Divas Hit the Road" in April 2014 and the show was broadcast from April 25.
 The first episode received the highest viewership in its broadcast time slot.
-In June, he was invited by the popular Korean eyewear brand ALO as the first Chinese brand ambassador and went to Korea for the advertising photography.

-In less than a year since Hua's debut, he announced his first headlining concert, Mars Concert, in May 2014.
-On June 28, 2014, over 10,000 concert tickets for his first show on September 6 were sold out in 92 seconds.
+May 2014, In less than a year since Hua's debut, he announced his first headlining concert, Mars Concert.
+His first headline concert, "Mars Concert", was held in Beijing on September 6, 2014, before his debut album was released.
+Over 10,000 tickets were sold out within two minutes, breaking several records and making him the first mainland Chinese singer of his generation to hold concerts in a large arena.
+Another concert on September 7 was then announced and sold out.
 Due to the massive response, the organizers announced an extra show on September 7.
-The press conference of the Mars Concert 2014 was held at the Wukesong Arena.
-This made him the first in the Chinese music industry to hold press conference in a venue with capacity over a thousand.
-The September 6 concert was broadcast live through QQ Music and Hunantv, attracting more than 400,000 online viewers.
+The press conference of the Mars Concert 2014 was held at the Wukesong Arena, making him the first in the Chinese music industry to hold press conference in a venue with capacity over a thousand.
+The September 6 concert was broadcast live through QQ Music and Hunan TV, attracting more than 400,000 online viewers.
 Over 120,000 E-tickets were sold.